JoeKurtz/movie-ratings-analysis/README.md

 Putting the analysis' limitations to the side, we could not accept (or reject)the null hypothesis that the ratings decrease as subsequent movies are produced from the Rotten Tomato data as the data is inconclusive.

-Below is the agregated chart for all the movies and its Rotten Tomato Score:

-Obviously, however, froma statistics standpoint, the data collected is not substantial enough to either accept or reject our null hypothesis that movie ratings decrease through out a movie series
+Obviously, however, from a statistics standpoint, the data collected is not substantial enough to either accept or reject our null hypothesis that movie ratings decrease through out a movie series